Drafting for leasehold agreements that impose obligations on buyers and tenants to use the property in an environmentally conscious way.

 4.2 The Tenant shall use all reasonable endeavours to minimise energy consumption and waste and to recycle waste generated at the Property.

-4.3 The Tenant shall use all reasonable endeavours to assist the Landlord and the Manco achieve their Net Zero Target.
+4.3 The Tenant shall use all reasonable endeavours to assist the Landlord and the Manco with achieving their Net Zero Target.